flyingcircusio/doc/src/reference/security/data-protection.md

 ### 1. Equipment access control

-**Purpose: deny unauthorized persons access to processing equipment used for processing**
+**Purpose: deny unauthorized people access to processing equipment used for processing**

 The physical assets (servers, switches, hard drives, ...) are located in EU data centers operated by third parties.
 The ownership of the physical equipment